liverHawk/EFC-package/README.rst

 ============================

 The Energy-Based Flow Classifier (EFC) is a new classification method developed in the context of network intrusion detection systems.
 It was first presented in
-`A New Method for Flow-Based Network Intrusion Detection Using the Inverse Potts Model <https://ieeexplore.ieee.org/document/9415676>`_.
+`A New Method for Flow-Based Network Intrusion Detection Using the Inverse Potts Model <https://ieeexplore.ieee.org/document/9415676>`_ and latter developed in `A novel open set energy-based flow classifier for network intrusion detection <https://www.sciencedirect.com/science/article/pii/S0167404825002585>`_.

 Dependencies
 ------------